reobrien1/AMS_delta_functionalgroups/README.md

 <br>

 ## Overview
 **AMS Delta Functional Group analysis (DFG)** is a Python-based workflow designed to deconvolve High-Resolution Aerosol Mass Spectrometer (HR-AMS) data sets into specific chemical functional groups.
 This method allows for the quantification of the relative fractions of five functional groups: alkyls, aromatics, alcohols, carboxylic acids, and ketones.
-AMS DFG is validated against FTIR measurements and chemical standards, and is corrected using the improved-ambient O:C framework (Canagaratna et al., 2015).
+AMS DFG is validated against FTIR measurements and chemical standards, and is corrected using the improved-ambient O:C value (Canagaratna et al., 2015).
 This approach enables functional group quantification from existing HR-ToF-AMS datasets without requiring additional instrumentation.
 <br>
 <br>